altid/altid.github.io/architecture.md

 ## Servers - Client Connections

-A server in ubqt multiplexes connections to the underlying state.
+A server in Altid multiplexes connections to the underlying state.
 That is to say, each client may have a unique view from other connected clients.
 Different clients can be connected to different services, be viewing a different buffer, or the same services and/or buffer.
 Any content updated will be sent to all clients where applicable.

 ## Clients